Feel comfortable before you booking a trip with us

-Yes, of course.
-You will surely would like to get to know whom you intend planning your trip with, and we also like to know about what you like most and least.
-So, please free to talk to us via Skype (free) before taking your first step.
-Our Skype username is treklanka.
-Drop us a mail to schedule a meeting .
+You will surely like to get to know whom you intend to plan your trip with, and we also like to know about you and what you like most and least.
+So, please free to talk to us on Skype or Zoom before taking your first step.
+Drop us a mail to schedule a meeting.

 Time zone UTC/GMT + 5:30 hrs (until 27 March 2016)

-Our small group concept is 4 to 8 travellers per group but the number can go up to 10.
+Our small group concept which is 4 to 8 travellers per group and rarely the number can go up to 10.

 What is the minimum age?

-The minimum age limit is 12.
+Our prefered minimum age limit is 12.
 Please make sure that the activities proposed in our tours suit your child.
-The children under the age of 18 must be accompanied by their parent(s) at all times.
+Children under the age of 18 must be accompanied by their parent(s) at all times.

 What is the style of accommodation/room types?

-Small group concept goes well with our choice of small hotels, eco-retreats and bungalows, family run guesthouses, homestays and in some locations it will be multi-share type accommodation.
+The small group concept goes well with our choice of small hotels, eco-retreats and bungalows, family-run guesthouses, homestays and in some locations it will be multi-share type accommodation.

 Accommodation is generally based on a double or twin-share occupancy basis; one double bed or two single beds in a room.